Master of Nursing (Graduate Entry)

 Students based at Westmead will attend the majority of their lectures within the Westmead precinct, which includes teaching hospitals and university facilities, and may undertake clinical placements with partner institutions at Westmead or elsewhere across the state.
 Students based at Camperdown will attend lectures at the Mallet Street campus and will have the opportunity to undertake clinical placements at any of several partner institutions, including those at Westmead.

-Applications to study at Westmead close 2 October 2015.
+Domestic applications to study at Westmead and Camperdown close 16 October 2015.

 Why study at Sydney Nursing School?